-24 indoor pools and indoor water parks around Pittsburgh for wintertime swimming fun
+24 indoor pools and indoor water parks around Pittsburgh for swimming fun

 Thelma Lovette YMCA pool photo above used by permission.